MicrosoftDocs/WSL/WSL/install-win10.md

 2. Restart your computer when prompted.

 ## Install your Linux Distribution of Choice
-### Fall Creators Update and later: Install from the Windows Store
+### Fall Creators Update and later: Install from the Microsoft Store

 > This section is for Windows build 16215 or later.
 Follow these steps to [check your build](troubleshooting.md#check-your-build-number).
 For earlier versions of Windows 10, follow [these instructions using lxrun](install-win10.md#for-anniversary-update-and-creators-update-install-using-lxrun).

-1. Open the Windows Store and choose your favorite Linux distribution.
+1. Open the Microsoft Store and choose your favorite Linux distribution.
     Here are links directly to the store installers:
     * [Ubuntu](https://www.microsoft.com/store/p/ubuntu/9nblggh4msv6)
     * [OpenSUSE](https://www.microsoft.com/store/apps/9njvjts82tjx)